-- (a) General Powers and Duties.
-The City Commissions, committees, and boards established pursuant to this Chapter shall have the general power and duty, within each bodies sphere of interest, to render advice and to make recommendations to the City Council and the City Manager. - (b) Special Powers and Duties.
-In addition to the general powers and duties enumerated in subdivision (a) of this section and to the additional powers and duties ascribed to each by the City Council, each City Commission shall be empowered and obligated as follows:
+(a) General Powers and Duties.
+The City Commissions, committees, and boards established pursuant to this Chapter shall have the general power and duty, within each bodies sphere of interest, to render advice and to make recommendations to the City Council and the City Manager.

-(1) Airport Commission:

-- a.
-To study and make recommendations to the Council on all matters relating to the technical operation, sale, lease, rental, improvement, financing, and development of the airport including all airport facilities and buildings owned or operated by the City. - b.
-To study and recommend ordinances and resolutions for the establishment of administrative rules and regulations governing the operation and the use of airport facilities. - c.
-To recommend adoption of airport planning documents including but not limited to the Airport Layout Plan, Airport Master Plan, and Narrative Report.

-(2) Library and Community Services Commission:
+- (b) Special Powers and Duties.
+In addition to the general powers and duties enumerated in subdivision (a) of this section and to the additional powers and duties ascribed to each by the City Council, each City Commission shall be empowered and obligated as follows: - (1) Airport Commission: - a.
+To study and make recommendations to the council on all matters relating to the technical operation, sale, lease, rental, improvement, development and beautification of any and all airports including all airport facilities and buildings owned or operated by the city. - b.
+To study and recommend ordinances and resolutions for the establishment of administrative rules and regulations governing the operation and use of airport facilities. - c.
+To prepare and recommend adoption of a current airport master plan. - d.
+To prepare annually, prior to the beginning of each fiscal year, a program of public improvements deemed necessary or desirable to be undertaken during the coming fiscal year and in line with the airport master plan. - (2) Library and Community Services Commission: - a.

-- a.
 To study and recommend ordinances and resolutions for the establishment of administrative rules and regulations governing the operation and use of the Salinas public library facilities. - b.
 To make recommendations to the library and community services director on the library collection development policy and other policies, including, but not limited to, those related to the acquisition of books and other library materials and also including, but not limited to, those related to the study and the recommendation of facility improvements and facility policies. - c.
 To prepare annually, prior to the beginning of each fiscal year, a program of public improvements deemed necessary or desirable to be undertaken during the fiscal year and in line with the long range library development plan. - d.
 To study and make recommendations to the council on all matters relating to the sale, lease, rental, operation, improvement, development and beautification of any and all parks and park buildings and facilities owned or controlled by the city. - e.
-To advise the council and city manager on the promotion and planning of a comprehensive and adequate recreation-park program for the city. - (3) Planning Commission: The purpose of the Planning Commission is to promote and insure the comprehensive and adequate planning of the city.
-To fulfill that purpose, the Planning Commission shall have the power and it shall be its duty to consider and recommend to the City Council the following:
+To advise the council and city manager on the promotion and planning of a comprehensive and adequate recreation-park program for the city.

+- (3) Planning Commission: The purpose of the Planning Commission is to promote and insure the comprehensive and adequate planning of the city.
+To fulfill that purpose, the Planning Commission shall have the power and it shall be its duty to consider and recommend to the City Council the following: - a.
-- a.
 The approval or disapproval of maps or plats of subdivisions or resubdivisions of lands, whether lying within the city or within three miles outside its corporate limits; - b.
 Land use or zoning plans and any proposed changes therein and any ordinances effectuating such plans; - c.
 Plans for sanitation and the proper service of all public utilities; - d.
 Plans and procedure for the improvement of housing standards, adequate housing, and regulations relating to housing and building codes; - e.
 The proper location of any proposed building, structure or works; - f.
 The adoption of any plan or plans for the physical development of the city, including lands outside the city, as may bear relation to the planning thereof.